Former eastern territories of Germany

 In 1990, as part of the reunification of Germany, both German countries accepted clauses in the peace treaty with the four countries representing the Allies (Treaty on the Final Settlement With Respect to Germany) to replace the Potsdam Agreement, whereby Germany renounced all claims to territory outside East and West Germany.
 (Note: The problem with the status of these territories was that in 1945 the concluding document of the Potsdam Conference was not a legally binding treaty, but a memorandum between the USSR, US, and UK.
 It regulated the issue of the eastern German border, which was to be the Oder–Neisse line, but the final article of the memorandum said that the final decisions concerning Germany were subject to a separate peace treaty.
 This treaty was signed in 1990 under the name of Treaty on the Final Settlement by both the German states and ratified in 1991 by the united Germany.
 This ended the legal limbo state which meant that for 45 years, people on both sides of the border could not be sure whether the settlement reached in 1945 might be changed at some future date.)
-As the result of this treaty, Germany's recognition of the Oder–Neisse line as the border was formalised by the re-united Germany in the German–Polish Border Treaty on 14 November 1990 and by the repeal of Article 23 of the Basic Law for the Federal Republic of Germany under which German states outside the Federal Republic could formerly have declared their accession.
-Germany went from a territory of 468,787 km^{2} before the 1938 annexation of Austria to 357,022 km^{2} after the 1990 reunification of Germany, a loss of 24%.
-Despite its acquisition of the formerly German territory, the war also saw Poland's territory reduced by about 20% overall because of its losses in the east to the Soviets.
+As the result of this treaty, Germany's recognition of the Oder–Neisse line as the border was formalised again by the re-united Germany in the German–Polish Border Treaty on 14 November 1990 and by the repeal of Article 23 of the Basic Law for the Federal Republic of Germany (under which formerly German states outside the Federal Republic could formerly have declared their accession).
+Germany went from a territory of about 468,787 km^{2} before the 1938 Nazi annexation of Austria to about 357,022 km^{2} after the 1990 reunification of Germany, a loss of 24% or about 111,765 km^{2}.
+Despite the addition of some formerly German (largely Prussian) territory, Poland's overall territory was reduced by about 20% during WW2 and its aftermath: substantial territories in its east had been lost to the Soviets, these today forming parts of Belarus and Ukraine.